 "Do the educational systems of the world actually create human capital, that is, train persons in specific difficult skills which merit economically some higher reward?
 One might perhaps make a case that the highest parts of our educational systems do something along this line (and even then only in part), but most of our educational system serves rather the function of socialization, of babysitting and of filtering who will emerge as the new middle classes" (Wallerstein 1991, 150).
-While Wallerstein is fairly flippant about what education is, he points out both the fact that the educational system is not merit-based as well as that higher education functions as a control mechanism for class and race.
-So while the RAs serve to create a community, they are also delimiting the accepted, acceptable, and what serves as properly 'community' through the enforcement of policies that put forward specific ideological beliefs - in particular about the ways that individuals should relate, personal-space, drinking, drugs, noise, and relations with outsiders (anyone who does not live in the building).52 This is of particular importance for a building with only men.
-In this way, the RAs served to regulate the lives of the students.
-Moffatt, discussing the purpose of RAs and Residence Life more broadly says:

-51 This trend could also be explored in relation to Staff in Higher Education and the high percentage of females in this field.
+149 This trend could also be explored in relation to Staff in Higher Education and the high percentage of females in this field.
 See, for example: Hunter 1992; Blimling 2002; and Lovell et al 1999.